How Top Sales Coaches Create a Collaborative Sales Coaching Culture

 While telling a salesperson what to do or say may seem expedient in the short run, it rarely is effective in the long run.
 That’s because the salesperson is most likely to listen and change their behaviors if they feel they have been part of the process as opposed to being told what to do.
 So one of the essential qualities of effective sales coaching is a collaboration between the sales manager and the salesperson where both co-create and implement a plan to improve skills – the opposite of telling.

-In order to avoid telling and create collaborative sales coaching environment, we recommend that a sales manager enters into each sales coaching conversation with a mindset based on the 3 A’s: (1) Ask Before Advocating, (2) Actively Listen, and (3) Assume Best Intentions.
+To avoid telling and create a collaborative sales coaching environment, we recommend that a sales manager enters into each sales coaching conversation with a mindset based on the 3 A’s: (1) Ask Before Advocating, (2) Actively Listen, and (3) Assume Best Intentions.

 #1 Ask Before Advocating

 You have just observed one of your salespeople on a sales call where you saw them make a number of mistakes.
 You are now ready to sit down with the salesperson and debrief the call.
 Even if it is obvious to you what the salesperson did wrong on the call, it is critical that you start the debrief process by asking questions.
 The purpose behind asking questions first is to promote self-discovery by the salesperson since self-discovery is the most persuasive motivator of behavior change.
 Even if you eventually have to advocate your position (e.g., “You need to ask more ‘need’ questions to uncover customer needs), such advocacy will be more effective if you start with questions because the process is more collaborative.
 A salesperson is much more likely to change a behavior if they discover the gap themselves.